Hosta ‘Robert Frost’

 Water: Average water needs once established

 Propagation: Division every 3-5 years.

 Resistant: Slugs and snails

 Sorry I couldn’t be more enthusiastic about this cultivar.
 Maybe someday I can give it a try here in mid-Missouri.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on the “Like” below if you have visited this page.
 It helps us bloggers stay motivated. 🙂 Click here for my page about the Hosta genus, growing information and sources.
 The links below are specifically for this cultivar.
-There are several good sources of Hosta somewhere toward the bottom on the right side of the page.
+There are several good sources of Hosta somewhere toward the bottom on the right side of the site.